TheUsefulLists/UsefulMods/lists.md

 ## Disclaimer
 We are not affiliated with any of these lists and they could contain malware or other harmful content, show caution when using them.

 Do you also make a list of Minecraft mods?
-Open a pr or a issue and have it added to the list.
+Open a pull request or a issue and have it added to the list.

 [![Home](https://i.imgur.com/zGuelkW.png)](/README.md)